sveetch/deovi/README.rst

 Deovi
 =====

-An utility to rename files using tasks from a job.
+A set of utilities to collect and rename media files.

 Links
 *****